gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 If the user Lua code sets the `Content-Length` response header itself, then the automatic buffering will be disabled even if the [lua_http10_buffering](http://wiki.nginx.org/HttpLuaModule#lua_http10_buffering) directive is turned `on`.

-For big responses' streaming outputs, it's important to disable the [lua_http10_buffering](http://wiki.nginx.org/HttpLuaModule#lua_http10_buffering) directive, otherwise the memory usage will grow very quickly.
+For large streaming output responses, it is important to disable the [lua_http10_buffering](http://wiki.nginx.org/HttpLuaModule#lua_http10_buffering) directive to minimise memory usage.

 Note that, common HTTP benchmark tools like `ab` and `http_load` always issue HTTP 1.0 requests by default.
 To force `curl` to send HTTP 1.0 requests, use